satish-annigeri/rcdesign/README.rst

 The concrete stress block definition is associated with concrete material and is inherited from an abstract class to represent a general stress block.
 Therefore, replacing the stress block definition with any other is possible by sub-classing the abstract stress block class while keeping all the rest of the procedures unchanged.

-In the same way, the rectangular beam section class is inherited from an abstract section class and it should be possible to compose beams, columns as a collection of sections and a structure as a collection of beams and columns.
+The rectangular beam section class is inherited from rectangular beam section class.
+Similarly, it should be possible to compose beams, columns as a collection of sections and a structure as a collection of beams and columns.

+The package is in early development and is yet to undergo systematic testing.